vrona/FHE.Chess/README.md

 # FHE.Chess

 #### WARNING
+-   Project work_in_progess,
--   FHE models are not effective yet
+-   FHE models are not effective yet,
--   AI is white only and based on clear player moves
+-   AI is white only and based on clear player moves,
+-   AI always starts her moves the same way, but from 5 moves it starts to be very funny,
--   Several bugs remains while playing (occured by dual chess engine: one scratch, one python-chess)
+-   Several bugs remains while playing (occured by dual chess developments: one from scratch, one python-chess).

 #### SET UP AND PLAY
 1. Download client & server folders into local folder <your_local_folder>.
 Then, $ cd <your_local_folder>